-However, there is a fine line between avoidance and evasion.
-Many tax aviodance schemes that are devised by accountants and marketed towards the rich and wealthy, have been heavily criticised, and in some cases, shut down by HM Revenue & Customs (HMRC), as they argue that these schemes actually amount to tax evasion.
+There is a fine line between avoidance and evasion.
+Many tax avoidance schemes devised by accountants and marketed towards the rich and wealthy have been heavily criticised, leading to HM Revenue & Customs (HMRC) shutting them down arguing that they amount to tax evasion.

 In the case of Jimmy Carr, he received public scrutiny when news surfaced that he was involved in the K2 Scheme, a tax avoidance arrangement which meant that the rich paid less than 1% tax, ultimately costing the tax man £168m.